ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 Ladies and gentlemen... make sure to start your horses (or umas), today's race is none other than [Guillaume Tell](https://osu.ppy.sh/beatmapsets/1700495#osu).

 ::ddm::{ user=7910282 } finally gets his well deserved shot at loved with none other than some beautiful aim control.
-Lock in and pretend that you're ::forum::{ user=14106450 }, or [mrekk](https://osu.ppy.sh/users/7562902), or ::kamensh1k::{ user=16817965 }, or [fragranceofpage](https://osu.ppy.sh/users/11399348), or... whatever man, it's 2026 and now everyone can just play 9★ impossible maps that people would watch on autoplay in 2015.
+Lock in and pretend that you're ::forum::{ user=14106450 }, or ::mrekk::{ user=7562902 }, or ::kamensh1k::{ user=16817965 }, or ::fragranceofpage::{ user=11399348 }, or... whatever man, it's 2026 and now everyone can just play 9★ impossible maps that people would watch on autoplay in 2015.
 There's not really anything else that needs to be said — get out there and make sure you have your replay buffer!!

 Each yes vote goes to support Tokai Teio's hachimi fund.
 Vote yes!